jitsedesmet/thesis/_papers/thesis-report/chapters/solid.typ

 === Shape Tree

-Shape Trees~@bib:shape-tree are the proposed replacement to the Type Indexes.
+Shape Trees~@bib:shape-tree are the proposed replacement for the Type Indexes.
 The specification uses shape descriptions like @shex and @shacl to validate @rdf graphs against a set of conditions.
 Shape trees can be used in combination with protocols that organize Linked Data graphs into resource hierarchies, expressing the layout of the resources and associating those resources with their respective shapes.
 It is the natural extension of shape descriptions to those resource hierarchies.